Sudbury Winter Activities – Sudbury Rocks For Families In Winter

 Urban Air

 Definitely, a place we could have spent way more than 3 hours at!
-I wish there was one in Toronto, but until then, we’ll always have Sudbury.
+I wish there were one in Toronto, but until then, we’ll always have Sudbury.

 Sudbury Winter Activities go to Urban Air!
 Boy climbing walls at Urban Air

-Where to Eat in Sudbury With The Family:
+Where to Eat in Sudbury With Kids This Winter

 Brewmaster Brenden is new at the helm here, having recently graduated from Niagara College, but is already is putting his stamp on the process and taste.
 Now I have nothing former to compare too, but I can tell you that the four brews I tasted (Nickel City Lager, Expansion Sour IPA, Saturday Night Cream Ale and Impact Altbier) were all smooth, district in flavour that was done with the right amount of hops.